You wont believe some of these different types of yoga and their benefits.

 - Incorporates positivity

-Viniyoga is a fairly advanced type of yoga that incorporates breathing with extended periods of asanas to increase inward awareness and insight.
+Viniyoga is a fairly advanced type of yoga that incorporates yogic breathing exercises with extended periods of asanas to increase inward awareness and insight.

 Pranayama is particularly important in Viniyoga.
 One of the best parts of Viniyoga is that it makes us more aware of how we hold our bodies in everyday life.